MicrosoftDocs/azure-devops-docs/docs/marketplace/install-extension.md

 [!INCLUDE [version-ts-tfs-2015-2016](../includes/version-ts-tfs-2015-2016.md)]

-Add new features and capabilities to your organization by installing extensions.

-Learn how to [install extensions](#install-extension) for Azure DevOps.
+Add new features and capabilities to your organization by installing extensions for Azure DevOps.

 To learn about building your own Azure DevOps extensions, see [developing](../extend/overview.md) and [publishing](../extend/publish/overview.md) extensions.